 Both in-person and virtual (live and pre-recorded) options are available for this program.

-G’day!
-Didgeridoo Down Under is one of the most popular K-12 enrichment programs in the U.S. We specialize in weaving Australia-themed cultural arts, core curriculum, character building, motivational speaking and audience participation into high-energy shows and workshops for all ages.
-Since 2004, we’ve presented more than 7,000 programs at schools and other venues nationwide, but we’re based in North Carolina!
-DDU performers Rob Thomas and Tanya Gerard are true didgeridoo pioneers in the U.S. They have played and made didges for 20+ years; have recorded several albums; and have produced music for numerous films, including the IMAX move Sacred Planet.
+Didgeridoo Down Under is one of the most popular educational entertainment companies in the U.S. Our program themes range from Australian cultural arts to science, literacy, character building and more.
+Since 2003, we’ve presented 8,000+ shows and workshops at schools and other venues nationwide, and we’re based in North Carolina.
+DDU performers Rob Thomas & Tanya Gerard have performed at schools and other venues throughout the U.S. for 20+ years and have produced music for numerous films, including the IMAX movie Sacred Planet.
 Tanya, who grew up in Australia, also has written a children’s book, The Adventures of the Wild, Wild Wolf.